se-edu/guides/tutorials/intellijDebugger.md

 Purpose: Executes the lines of code and pauses execution only when the condition is met.

+Usage:
-Usage: Useful when you want the execution to pause only at a certain iteration of a loop.
+- Useful when you want the execution to pause only at a certain iteration of a loop.
+- Example: Right-click on a breakpoint and enter a condition like `i == 5` to pause execution when the loop variable `i` equals 5.